gvwilson/thirdbit/src/fiction/darker-web/index.md

 "I'm impressed that you were able to keep them out of the news."

-The young man waves her comment away, as if suborning the world's media wasn't worthy of comment.
+The young man waves her comment away, as if subverting the world's media wasn't worthy of comment.
 "Ma'am, it's accelerating.
 Our models give us a couple of years at most before…" He shrugs helplessly.